On this Page:

 Chief: Heather Jones

-The Financial Management Branch (FMB) oversees the agency-wide IT/IM business lines budget formulation and execution activities, such as the agency-wide execution year IT budget data calls and submissions.
-The branch manages the formulation of the IT/IM budget for submission to senior agency management and the Chief Financial Officer.
-The branch also oversees the development of deliverables consistent with requirements of the agency leadership, Commission, and the Office of Management and Budget (OMB).
-Additionally, the branch manages the agency’s IT/IM budget execution including, funding IT/IM contracts, reviewing commitment and spending activities and providing budget planning, acquisition and oversight.
-Moreover, the branch maintains IT/IM budget data, facilitation of execution year change requests, and manages the process for making IT/IM purchases.
+The Financial Management Branch (FMB) oversees the agency-wide IT/IM business lines budget formulation and execution activities, such as the agencywide execution year IT budget data calls, and submissions.
+This branch manages the formulation of the IT/IM budget for submission to senior agency management and the Chief Financial Officer.
+The branch also oversees the development of deliverables consistent with requirements of the agency leadership, Commission, and the Office of Management and Budget.
+In addition, the branch manages the agency’s IT/IM budget execution including, funding IT/IM contracts; reviewing commitment and spending activities; and providing budget planning, acquisition, and oversight.
+The branch also maintains IT/IM budget data, facilitation of execution year change requests and leads the IT/IM purchases.

 Deputy Director: Dafna Silberfeld

-The Governance and Enterprise Management Services Division (GEMS) ensures the agency's IT/IM investments, capabilities, and plans are continuously aligned with and prioritized by the agency's mission requirements.
-The division also maintains and enhances information security-related efforts, including managing and implementing the Controlled Unclassified Information (CUI) program; manages compliance with laws, regulations, and principles of fiscal integrity; determines measures to reduce costs where appropriate.
+The Data, Information Management, and Enterprise Governance Division (DIME) ensures the Agency's IT/IM investments, capabilities, and plans are continuously aligned with and prioritized by the Agency's goals and mission requirements.
+The Director also serves as the Chief Data Officer.
+The division also manages compliance with laws, regulations, and principles of fiscal integrity; determines measures to reduce costs where appropriate.

-In addition, the division manages the lifecycle of official agency records, and the implementation of NRC's FOIA and information collections programs; maintains collections of agency documents, and is the agency repository for industry codes and standards, and other technical publications of the Technical Library and Public Document Room; performs audits and governing IT security activities in the agency; and ensures accurate accounting of expenses related to strategic planning.
+In addition, the division manages the lifecycle of official agency records, and the implementation of NRC's FOIA and Information Collections programs; maintains collections of agency documents, and is the agency repository for industry Codes and Standards, and other technical publications of the Technical Library and Public Document Room.

 The Digitization, Processing, and Records Branch (DPRB) ensures information management policy, standards, and governance are developed and followed based on applicable laws and regulations and, when appropriate, industry best practices.
-The branch also manages the agency-wide records program and records lifecycle management and develops a structured framework for classifying and organizing NRC information.
-DPRB operates and oversees the NRC's Document Processing Center (DPC), establishing and maintaining document profiles and access rights, and determining document availability.
+The branch also manages the agencywide records program and records lifecycle management and develops a structured framework for classifying and organizing NRC information.
+DPRB operates and oversees the NRC's Document Processing Center (DPC); establishes and maintains document profiles and access rights; determines document availability.
 In addition, the branch establishes, maintains, and supports agency forms and ADAMS users.
-The branch chief serves as the Agency Records Officer.
+The Branch Chief serves as the Agency Records Officer.

 The branch manages and implements the Sensitive Unclassified Non-Safeguards Information (SUNSI) program.